tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 Remember that you should upload the original one after re-configuration to deactivate this feature.

 [This document](http://www.ipgeoblock.com/codex/what-should-i-do-when-i-m-locked-out.html "What should I do when I'm locked out? | IP Geo Block") can also help you.

-= I still have access from blacklisted country.
-Does it work correctly? =

-Absolutely, YES.
-But unfortunately, accuracy of country code depends on the geolocation databases.
-Actually, there is a case that a same IP address has different country code.

-For more detail, please refer to "[I still have access from blacklisted country.](http://www.ipgeoblock.com/codex/access-from-blacklisted-country.html 'I still have access from blacklisted country. | IP Geo Block')".

 = Do I have to turn on all the selection to enhance security? =